Camicam311/dsc180a/Report.md

     expect.
 The average number of edits of controversial articles is close to 2000, much higher than that of the average found in just the articles with reverts.
-Similarly, all the statistics in general are far higher for just the controversial artciles, showing that the M-Statistic, or at least the ones above the cutoff, are quite significant.
-And compared to the M-Statistics found by WikiWarMonitor, my project does find a different M-Statistic for many of the articles, but for the most part still captures a relatively difinitive way of identifying controversial articles.
+Similarly, all the statistics in general are far higher for just the controversial articles, showing that the M-Statistic, or at least the ones above the cutoff, are quite significant.
+And compared to the M-Statistics found by WikiWarMonitor, my project does find a different M-Statistic for many of the articles, but for the most part still captures a relatively diffinitive way of identifying controversial articles.
-    With now just ~25.5 thousand articles that are labelled controversial compared to the ~4.5 million total articles, the M-Statistis seems to be a fair way of finding controversial articles.
+    With now just ~25.5 thousand articles that are labelled controversial compared to the ~4.5 million total articles, the M-Statistic seems to be a fair way of finding controversial articles.

 * Calculate M-Statistic using [raw data](https://dumps.wikimedia.org/enwiki/20200201/) for two articles: Anarchism and Abortion